Falling Creek Camp: Mission and code

-The Falling Creek Code is a set of enduring traditional values that provide the framework for everything at camp.
+The Falling Creek Code is the set of values that provide the framework for camp life.
 The four values are Warrior Spirit, Servant's Heart, Moral Compass, and Positive Attitude.

 History

-Falling Creek Camp was founded as a boys-only camp in southern Henderson County as a brother camp to nearby Camp Greystone - a camp for girls only.
+Jim Miller founded the camp in 1969.
+It is located in the town of Tuxedo in southern Henderson County as a brother camp to nearby Camp Greystone - a camp for girls only.
 The first session was held in summer 1969 with 110 boys.